 - What time will you arrive?
 Most seaplane transfers can’t leave after 4pm.
 A late arrival (scheduled or delayed) could mean spending a night on Male.
 (Not necessarily a bad thing – day trips to Male are increasingly popular).

 - Do you want a Kids Club?
 Do your kids?
 Even if you don’t want to use the child care, we find hotels with kids clubs can more accommodating towards kids.
 E.g. more likely to have baby equipment and a decent kids menu.

 - If your kids are napping, is there a space where the adults can go?
 (Lying silently in the dark was never my favourite thing to do.
-Nor was sitting in the bath / on the toilet reading a book).
+Nor was sitting in the bath / on the toilet reading a book or eating my dinner).

 - Be aware that your resort will have you as a captive audience.
 Food and drink will be expensive because… well, you literally have no choice.

 - Are you looking for a more authentic experience?
 You can do the Maldives on a budget quite easily by staying in a homestay or guesthouse.
 You won’t get the luxurious hotel packages or be able to drink alcohol.
 But you’ll save a ton of money and get to see the real Maldives.

 There are still too many family resorts in the Maldives!